Data Protection - Request for Information

 For details of further subject rights, click here.

 You can use this online form to request access to information held about you:

 If you have difficulty viewing the information request form, open it in a new browser window

 If you are not satisfied with the way in which the Council has handled your Subject Access Request, you may wish to request a review of the decision.
+A review will be carried out within 30 working days from receipt.
 Please write to: Head of Legal Services, Finance & Corporate Services, Fife House, North Street, Glenrothes, KY7 5LT or e-mail to email@example.com.

 You are entitled to submit a request for review within three months of receiving the response to your Subject Access Request or from the date you submitted your request, whichever is the later date.
 The Council will consider whether to respond to requests for review outwith these timescales although it is not obliged to do so.

 The Information Commissioner promotes public access to official information and protects personal information.
 The ICO (Information Commissioner’s Office) is an independent body with specific responsibilities set out in the Data Protection Act 1998.